Babushka: Echoes of Immortality (Book 1) - Prologue - Marzanna

 And then the station erupted into life.
 Its doors groaned open behind them, releasing a torrent of shpichkis into the plaza.
 They streamed forth, young women with hair like tongues of fire or frost-laden strands.
 Bodies detonated in the crowd, igniting like stars against the night.

-The surrounding buildings, a mix of crumbling old structures and sleek, glass-fronted edifices, echoed back the strife.
-Their reflections seized the bursts of light — quick flares that painted the snow before darkening once more.
 With the next explosion, Marzanna’s breath caught.
 The infantry, Syndicate soldiers in their dark ceremonial armor, held their ground.
-They’re laying down their lives, she thought, staring at the old women — sacrifices to an old cause.
+They’re laying down their lives, she thought, staring at the old women—sacrifices to an old cause.
 But why?
 The Syndicate’s obsession with senescence, their holy crusade to decide when and how people should die, had twisted everything.
 These girls don’t even know what they’re fighting for.

 “Follow me!”
 Klara ordered, her voice cutting through the crowd as she pulled Marzanna into the swell of oncoming shpichkis.
 They surged toward the sanctuary of the nearest structure, sprinting through the chaos.

 Suddenly, a squad of enemy soldiers emerged from the smoke and debris, their armor gleaming like an emerald bulwark under the blaring searchlights.
-Heavy machine guns slung over their shoulders — Battalion tech, Marzanna recognized them by the distinct cylindrical barrels — hummed to life.
+Heavy machine guns slung over their shoulders—Battalion tech, Marzanna recognized them by the distinct cylindrical barrels—hummed to life.
 The soldiers advanced, their boots pounding in unison with the distant thuds of artillery, and the first wave of bullets screamed past her head.

-Pressed against the cold wall, Marzanna’s breath came in ragged bursts.
+Marzanna’s breath came in ragged bursts.
 It would take another hour before the powder kicked in, she reminded herself, before she felt young again.
 Right now, her muscles burned, her joints screamed, and the next rush of adrenaline felt like it might be the last.

 The alley ended abruptly, a jagged tear in the city’s broken landscape, dropping off into a dangerous precipice.
 From her hiding spot, Marzanna peered down at the streets below, where enforcers moved with a cold, predatory precision.
 Hunters, not guardians, she thought, as they picked off the city’s most vulnerable, lurking in the shadows like wolves circling prey.
 Her chest tightened with a surge of anger, helplessness gnawing at the edges of her resolve.
-She wanted to act, to fight — but the weight of exhaustion pressed against her.
+She wanted to act, to fight—but the weight of exhaustion pressed against her.

 For a fleeting moment, she felt the pull to oblivion, the promise of escape.
 The cold ground beneath swallowed her whole, cradling her like a womb, and the edges of the world softened...